kenjyco/redis-helper/README.md

   insertion to Redis (using the very fast [ujson][] library)
 - use `rx_{field}` to specify a regular expression for any field with strict rules for validation
+- use `reference_fields` to specify fields that reference the `unique_field` of another collection
+    - uses field--basekey combos
 - use `pickle_fields` to specify which fields should be pickled before insertion to Redis
 - set `insert_ts=True` to create an additional index to store insert times